seek4science/seek/help/user-guide/openbis.md

 checked form time to time.

-The Study/Assay/DataFile screen shows the details when the metadata were synchronized (*Last sync." on top of the panel) as well as error messages if such synchronization failed.
+The Study/Assay/DataFile screen shows the details when the metadata were synchronized (*Last sync.* on top of the panel) as well as error messages if such synchronization failed.
 There is also *Sync Content* button which allows you to immediately synchronize content between OpenBIS and the given SEEK object.

-The Mange OBIS Study/Assay/DataSets screen show cached versions of each openBIS entities.
+The Mange OBIS Study/Assay/DataSets screens show cached versions of each openBIS entities.
 So it is possible that if new objects were created during last *Automated Refresh Period* hours they are not visible on the screens.
 Using the *Refresh metadata* form Browse openBIS endpoint screen clears the cache and the current state of OpenBIS is